develop-biology/language.development/README.md

 You can use Sequences anywhere you could evaluate an expression (they are one and the same).

 Note that Sequences read left to right as they build upon each other: `first\second\third`.

+#### Returning a Sequence
+If you prepend a Sequence with the Exit Operator (e.g. `\find\my\scarf`), the Sequence will be evaluated and the last Step will be returned from the current Execution Block.

 ### Merging Spacetime
 You can create spatial constructs using temporal sequences by wrapping them in a type block.
 Because the whole Functor from the final step in a sequence is returned and that Functor contains the members and methods of what came before it, you can simply set this functor as the parent of the object you're creating.
 When called from a Type Block, a Sequence will only merge the Execution Blocks of each Step, it will not execute them.